An Industry Consensus on Minimum Standards for Economic Recovery Programs in Crisis Environments

 MERS 3rd Edition Revision

-Thus far, the revision process has included a series of regional consultations to ensure a broad consultative process.
+The revision process then has included a series of regional consultations to ensure a broad consultative process.
 The following regional consultations hosted by the SEEP Network and partner organizations have engaged field practitioners and technical experts, thanks to the generous support of the American people through a grant from the United States Agency for International Development (USAID) Office of Foreign Disaster Assistance (OFDA):

 - Geneva, Switzerland, April 26, 2016